tangweilun/MyRumah/Documentation/README.md

 If you want to manually run the command run by one can refer to the scripts attached above

+## Prisma setup NOTE

+1. If you want to reset the database can run 'npx prisma migrate reset' but please ensure there is migration file under migrations folder under primsa folder
+2. Ensure that the migration file under the migrations folder under the prisma folder is called myrumah_migration as it is the latest migration if it is not please delete it and run 'npm run prisma:migrate' to create and run the correct migration.

 ## Smart Contract

 Follow these steps to setup the smart contract environment